JinyangMarkLiu/JPDVT/README.md

   cd JPDVT

 ## Preparing Data
 Download datasets as you need.
-Here we give brief instructions for setting up different datasets.
+Here we give brief instructions for setting up part of the datasets we used.

 #### _ImageNet_
 You can use this [script](https://gist.github.com/bonlime/4e0d236cf98cd5b15d977dfa03a63643) to download and prepare the _ImageNet_ dataset.
 If you need to download the dataset, please uncomment the first part of the script.